FOH and Intranasal Ketamine

-So when we say that almost all of the 60 children have responded to treatment, we mean that there has been an observable effect of ketamine to dramatically reduce the symptoms primary to FOH.
-The extraordinarily high percentage of respondents is encouraging.
-However how that response translates over the long term is a product of multiple factors.
+So when we say that almost all of the 70+ children and adults have responded to treatment, we mean that for each one of them, there has been an observable effect of ketamine to dramatically reduce the symptoms primary to FOH.
+However, how that response translates over the long term is a product of multiple factors.

-That said, like the stock market, despite the dips, gains usually continue.
-This is an enormous improvement over the sinking direction this condition typically goes.
+With diligent management, despite the dips, gains usually continue.
+This is an enormous improvement over the sinking direction that this typical of this condition.
 Children who refused to go to middle school are going to college.
 Children who might otherwise have been placed in a residential facility are able to stay home and have relationships with their siblings.
 They are going to sleep without their mothers staying in their rooms.
 They are enjoying activities and self-esteem that they previously couldn’t develop.